-A Bangkok itinerary shouldn’t feel like you’re just here on a stopover before continuing on with the rest of your Thailand itinerary.
+Visits to Bangkok shouldn’t feel like you’re on a stopover before continuing with the rest of your trip to Thailand.

 I get it.
 You want beaches and adorable elephants and some of the country’s most important historical sites.

-The thing is, Bangkok is the most visited city in the world for a reason, and it’s not just because so many are passing through.
-If you give Thailand’s capital city its due, you’ll find it’s pretty darn special itself.
+The thing is, Bangkok is consistently ranked as one of the most visited cities in the world for a reason, and it’s not just because so many are passing through.
+If you give Thailand’s capital city its due, you’ll find it’s pretty special.

 You just may need to work a bit harder to find that magic.